jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 Use a dropdown to select the to and from cities.
 When a selection is made the `onChange` sets the state of the dropdown by using a function in the expression to work out the latitude and longitude of the selected city and the distance between them.
 The distance is shown in a `text-field`.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-distance-apart.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-distance-apart.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-34cdIrfKMEk4HmN3eBiOo-20240919-070527.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-34cdIrfKMEk4HmN3eBiOo-20240919-070527.PNG" size="70" width="1240" height="2500" position="center" caption="Function to calculate distance" alt="Function to calculate distance"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-34cdIrfKMEk4HmN3eBiOo-20240919-070527.PNG" size="70" position="center" caption="Function to calculate distance" alt="Function to calculate distance"}
 :::
 ::::
 :::::